Medical Imaging for Detection, Diagnosis and Treatment

 Ultrasound (Sonography)

-During an ultrasound, high frequency sound waves are used to see inside the body.
+An ultrasound, also called a sonogram, uses sound waves to produce images of the soft tissues inside the body.
 A transducer, a device that acts like a microphone and speaker, is placed in contact with the body using a special gel that helps transmit the sound.
 As the sound waves pass through the body, echoes are produced and bounce back to the transducer.

 By reading the echoes, the ultrasound can produce images that illustrate the location of a structure or abnormality, as well as provide information about its composition.
 Ultrasound is a painless way to examine the heart, liver, pancreas, spleen, blood vessels, breast, kidney or gallbladder, and is a crucial tool for obstetrics.